reactjs/react.dev/src/content/blog/2021/06/08/the-plan-for-react-18.md

 ---
 title: "The Plan for React 18"
-author: Andrew Clark, Brian Vaughn, Christine Abernathy, Dan Abramov, Rachel Nabors, Rick Hanlon, Sebastian Markbåge, and Seth Webster
+author: Andrew Clark, Brian Vaughn, Christine Abernathy, Dan Abramov, Rachel Nabors, Rick Hanlon, Sebastian Markbage, and Seth Webster
 date: 2021/06/08
 description: The React team is excited to share a few updates.
 We’ve started work on the React 18 release, which will be our next major version.
 We’ve created a Working Group to prepare the community for gradual adoption of new features in React 18.
 We’ve published a React 18 Alpha so that library authors can try it and provide feedback...
 ---